MutiatOba/tech221_virtulisation/README.md

 ### 4 pillars of devops

-1. cost - this is often ovelooked.Need to make sure the company is being as efficient as possible in its tech dealings.
-For example, scaling and how we power a machine we need to complete a task, how many servers do we actually need.
+1. cost: this is often ovelooked.
+It is best to make sure that the company is being as efficient as possible in its tech dealings.
+For example, not over provisioning servers when it isnt required.

-2. flexibilty - its easy to get locked in to a specific prouduc. this is known as 'vendor lock-in'. this makes it harder to keep up with industry changes. everything the company uses should be easily changed or updtted as the business needs change
+2. flexibilty: it's easy to get locked in to a specific product.
+This is known as 'vendor lock-in'.
+This makes it harder to keep up with industry changes.
+Everything the company uses should be easily changed or updated as the business needs change.

-3 Ease of use - make things as easy as possible for other to do their jobs. people wont used the tools provided it they arent easy to use. if they dont use our tools then there will be delays
+3. ease of use: make things as easy as possible for other to do their jobs.
+People wont used the tools provided it they aren't easy to use.
+If they don't use our tools then there will be delays.

-4. robustness - we need as close to 100% uptime of company services as possible. we as devops engineers are responsible for this.
+4. robustness: we need as close to 100% uptime of company services as possible.
+We as devops engineers are responsible for this.

 <img width="575" alt="image" src="https://user-images.githubusercontent.com/118978642/232737052-e33159fc-2988-411f-ab84-809bea4edeb8.png">

-monolith architecture - entire architeture on one pysical machine. better to seperate out into components working seperatley. split architecture into two pieces which communicate with each other. that's how you get 2 tier application. can break it down even further to microservices
+Monolith architecture - entire architeture on one pysical machine.
+It's better to seperate out the architecture into components working seperatley.
+You can split architecture into two pieces which communicate with each other.
+That's how you get a 2 tier application.
+The architecture can be broken down even further into microservices.

 <img width="485" alt="image" src="https://user-images.githubusercontent.com/118978642/232739150-16751849-b428-4449-b242-68e901c0f78b.png">

 ### What is a virtual machine?

+Virtualisation allows you to run multiple "virtual" machines or environments on a single physical machine.

 A vitual machine is the emulation of a computer system.
 Virtual machines are based on computer architecture and provides the functionality of a physical machine.
 It creates a virtualized environment that can run an operating system and execute software applications as if they were running on a physical computer.
 Virtual machines allow multiple operating systems to run on a single physical computer.